Louis Trichardt: History

 Like many other towns in South Africa, Louis Trichardt had its origins in Voortrekker settlement of the area.
-Two groups of Trekkers reached the Soutpansberg mountain range in 1836, one under the leadership of Louis Tregardt (born near Oudtshoorn, South Africa, 10 August 1783) and another under Hans van Rensburg.
+Two groups of Trekkers reached the Soutpansberg mountain range in 1836, one under the leadership of Louis Tregardt (born near Oudtshoorn, South Africa, 10 August 1783) and another under Lang Hans van Rensburg.
 Van Rensburg decided to lead his group to Sofala (near current Beira), Mozambique, but his entire party was killed en route.

 Trigardt and his group stayed near the mountain, camping near what eventually became the town of Louis Trichardt.
 They planted crops and started exploring the area northwards in an attempt to locate Van Rensburg and his group.
 After spending a year in the area, they decided to head for the fort at Delagoa Bay, a journey that took them 7 months to complete, during which more than half the group perished (including Tregardt himself).

 Other trekkers soon settled nearby, at Schoemansdal, clashing with the Venda people who dwelt there.
 The town of Trichardtsdorp was finally founded in February 1899.
 The Trekkers settled on the northern part of what would later become a town while the Venda people resided at the southern part, about 800 meters apart.
-When the Trekkers decided to build a town they moved the Venda people and constructed firms in the exact area.
-The people moved in different directions but most were moved to the dry lands, west of the town, that would later become known as Madombidzha, and they later stretched further west along the mountain.
+When the Trekkers decided to build a town they moved the Venda people and opened business premises in the exact area.
+Several streets were named for Boer leaders.
+It has been noted, that these often commemorate those who were freemasons, like Piet Retief, as freemasonry had a strong presence in the early town and its vicinity.

-Their area grew over the years and was shared amongst two chiefs.
+The Venda people moved in different directions but most were moved to the dry lands, west of the town, that would later become known as Madombidzha, and they later expanded their settlements further west along the mountain.
+Their area would grew over the years and was shared amongst two chiefs.
 The area is well known as Ha-Sinthumule/Kutama or simply Dzanani 2.
-Amongst the youth the name "Western" is fairly popular, as emphasizes that the area is far west of the Venda tribe.
+Amongst the youth the name "Western" is fairly popular, which emphasizes that the area constitutes the western limit of the Venda tribe.